-We use a total of 21 raw SAR image scenes acquired in L-band (wavelength of 23.6 cm) at the level 1.0 between February 2007 and February 2011 by the Japanese sensor (PALSAR) equipped on the Advanced Land Observing Satellite (ALOS) along its descending track 475, frame 400 (Fig. 1).
+We use a total of 22 raw SAR image scenes acquired in Lband (wavelength of 23.6 cm) at level 1.0 between February 2007 and February 2011 by the Japanese sensor (PALSAR) onboard the Advanced Land Observing Satellite (ALOS) during its descending track 475, frame 400 (Fig. 1).
 In order to minimize both temporal and spatial decorrelation, the selected master image corresponds to the image acquired on 25 July 2009.
-Taking threshold of 2000 m and four years for spatial and temporal baselines respectively, Fig. 2a shows the 20 interferograms calculated with respect to this master image and Fig. 2b shows the 46 interferograms computed for the SB approach.
-We limit our study area on the 40x40 km2 surrounding urban region (Fig. 1).
-For removing the topographic contribution from the interferograms, the global digital elevation model (GDEM) issued from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) version 2 with a resolution of 1.5 arc-seconds has been used to obtain an external elevation of this area of interest.
-Otherwise, the contribution of flat-earth was also removed by using of precise orbit data accurate to < 1 m, which are delivered with the level 1.0 product in the header file as 28 state vectors from JAXA.
+Using a threshold of 2000 m and 4 years for spatial and temporal baselines, respectively, Fig. 2a shows the 20 interferograms calculated with respect to this master image and Fig. 2b shows the 46 interferograms computed for the SB approach.
+We limit our study area to the $40 \times 40 \,\mathrm{km}^2$ surrounding the urban region (Fig. 1).
+For removing the topographic contribution from the interferograms, the global digital elevation model (GDEM) issued from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) version 2 with a resolution of 1.5 arcsec has been used to obtain an external elevation of this area of interest.
+Otherwise, the contribution of flat earth was also removed by using precise orbit data accurate to < 1 m, which are delivered with the level 1.0 product in the header file as 28 state vectors from JAXA.

-4. Results
+4 Results

-4.1.
-Spatial Distribution of Subsidence
+4.1 Spatial distribution of subsidence

-A large number of SP (540000) have been found within the region under study (Fig. 3).
+A large number of SP (540 000) have been found within the region under study (Fig. 3).
 Most of these scatterers correspond to private houses, buildings and infrastructures, located within the dense settlements in urban districts and the surrounding villages in suburban districts.
 The places where no SP are selected correspond to water bodies or agricultural areas of rice fields surrounding the urban area.
-Assuming that most of the measured deformation corresponds to vertical displacement of the surface due to the subsidence, we convert the velocity obtained along the satellite line of sight into vertical velocity using the incident angle (θ) at each measurement points (average of θ =38° for ALOS PALSAR images).
+Assuming that most of the measured deformation corresponds to vertical displacement of the surface due to the subsidence, we convert the velocity obtained along the satellite line of sight into vertical velocity using the incident angle (θ) at each measurement point (average of $\theta = 38^{\circ}$ for ALOS PALSAR images).

-We observe a heterogeneous field of vertical velocity in the Hanoi urban region, with the vertical subsidence rate ranging from 0 to 68.0 mm.yr-1 over the four years under study (Fig. 3).
+We observe a heterogeneous field of vertical velocity in the Hanoi urban region, with the vertical subsidence rate ranging from 0 to 68.0 mm yr-1 over the 4 years under study (Fig. 3).
 First, we note that the deformation is mainly confined within the urban region.
 The mean vertical velocity field indicates a clear distinction between the northern and southern parts of the Red River.
 In the northern part, the ground surface appears to be very stable, with few small subsiding spots identifiable in the east of Dong Anh suburban district and between the Red River and the Duong River, such as near the headquarters of Long Bien urban district or in the southwestern part of Gia Lam suburban district (Fig. 3).
-For these local spots, whose horizontal extension does not exceed 1-2 km2 each, the mean vertical velocity reaches a maximum of 15.0 mm.yr-1.
-In the northern part of the southern bank corresponding to the urban districts of Tay Ho, Ba Dinh, Cau Giay, and Tu Liem suburban district, is clearly distinguishable with very little deformation, except along the Red River, where a surface subsidence occurs at a slow rate, lower than 10.0 mm.yr-1.
+For these local spots, whose horizontal extension does not exceed 1-2 km2 each, the mean vertical velocity reaches a maximum of 15.0 mm yr-1.
+The northern part of the southern bank, corresponding to the urban districts of Tay Ho, Ba Dinh, Cau Giay, and Tu Liem suburban district, is clearly distinguishable with very little deformation, except along the Red River, where a surface subsidence occurs at a slow rate, lower than 10.0 mm yr-1.